Abigail's Party: Performances

-The stage play was first performed at the Hampstead Theatre on 18 April 1977, enjoying great success, leading to a revival over the summer of that year, which was another sellout.
+The stage play was first performed at London's Hampstead Theatre on 18 April 1977, enjoying great success, leading to a revival over the summer of that year, which was another sellout.

 The television version was abridged from over two hours to 104 minutes; the record played by Beverley in the original stage production was "Light My Fire" by José Feliciano and in the TV production it was the 1976 hit "Forever and Ever" by Demis Roussos – Leigh had to replace nearly all the music with artists recorded on British labels, for copyright reasons, in case the BBC sold the play to the United States.
 As José Feliciano became Demis Roussos, so Elvis Presley gave way to Tom Jones.
 Other music used in the BBC production included "Love to Love You Baby" by Donna Summer (sung by Clare Torry) and a piece of library music by Robert Farnon entitled "Blue Theme".

 The BBC version was a film of a play, rather than a film in its own right, about which Leigh commented:

 The first thing I'd say is, this is not a film.
 And not only that: for a film-maker, it's a work of deep embarrassment and pain.
 There is no piece of work for which I have been responsible as director by which I'm embarrassed, apart from Abigail's Party.
 Not for the play or its content [...]
 It is a stage play that was wheeled into a television studio.
 It's slightly compromised as a play, but not too seriously.
 However, as a piece of craft, it's simply appalling.